Slicer/Slicer/Docs/index.md

 # Welcome to 3D Slicer's documentation!

-For Slicer-4.10 documentation, refer to the [3D Slicer wiki](https://www.slicer.org/wiki/Documentation/4.10).
+For older Slicer documentation (4.10 and earlier), refer to the [3D Slicer wiki](https://www.slicer.org/wiki/Documentation/4.10).

 ```{toctree}
 :maxdepth: 2